Coordinator Guide

 6. If they are working with a group and are finding it hard (as the students might work at a different pace or need more attention) they should let us know and we will try to find someone to help out.

 9. Thank them for coming.
-We appreciate their help and any feedback that they may have, as without them we wouldn’t be able to have codebar!
+We appreciate their help and any feedback that they may have, as without them we wouldn’t be able to run codebar!
 Let them know that they can get in contact with us at the local chapter’s mailing list (e.g. [email protected]).

 10. Encourage them to come to the social gathering afterwards, which is a great way to meet new people.
 They should come.